Kanhaiya1610/Conversational-RAG-Chatbot/README.md

 ```
 streamlit run app.py
 ```
 ## Your chatbot will now be running locally in your web browser!
+Use my Gemini API key to test the App. ( AIzaSyC0Y5PsYXVqK4liAgMlI82BQ6-RzkvCcjQ )

 # Data Source
 - The chatbot uses a CSV file named mental_health_faq.csv located in the data/ directory.
 This file contains the questions and answers that form the chatbot's knowledge base.
 You can easily modify or extend this file to customize the chatbot's knowledge.